sagebind/slackyboy/README.md

 # Slackyboy
 Slackyboy is a helpful, programmable chat bot for [Slack](http://slack.com) written in PHP.

+Slackyboy is currently under early development.
+If you're interested in using Slackyboy, please come back soon when Slackyboy is more stable.

 ## How does it work?
 Slackyboy uses Slack's new [Real Time Messaging API](http://api.slack.com/rtm) combined with the [bot users](https://api.slack.com/bot-users) API to connect directly to Slack to send and receive messages.

 ## Plugins
 By itself, Slackyboy doesn't do much.
-Plugins give Slackboy new abilities, and allow you to extend Slackyboy to be able to do nearly anything you can think of.
+Plugins give Slackyboy new abilities, and allow you to extend Slackyboy to be able to do nearly anything you can think of.

 ### Built-in plugins
 Below is a list of plugins that currently come built-in with Slackyboy: